Lewis & Clark Baseball League: Origin

-In the summer of 2012, Nicholas Mahrt then-assistant coach for Washington University in St. Louis coached in the St. Louis Metro League.
-His participation with that particular collegiate baseball organization left him dissatisfied with the local product that was being offered.
+In the summer of 2012, Nicholas Mahrt, then-assistant coach for Washington University in St. Louis, coached in the St. Louis Metro League.
+His participation with that particular organization left him dissatisfied with the local product that was being offered.
 Mahrt noticed the Metro League model lacked an opportunity for college players to pursue both aspects of their college experience.
-Due to a schedule that was loaded with games on weekdays and weekends, student-athletes were ultimately forced to choose between baseball and a summer job/internship.
-By playing in most summer leagues, young adults forgo a chance to enhance their post-collegiate careers.
-Declining an invitation, in order to gain knowledge and collect a summer paycheck, means college players forgo sharpening their baseball skills.
+Due to a schedule that was loaded with games on weekdays and weekends, student-athletes in other leagues were ultimately forced to choose between baseball and a summer job/internship.
+By playing in summer leagues, young adults would thereby forgo a chance to enhance their post-collegiate careers by gaining professional experience.
+At the same time, declining an invitation in order to gain knowledge and collect a summer paycheck meant college players had to forgo sharpening their baseball skills.

 With that mindset, Mahrt set out to create a new product, to address a need for balance between sports league and continuing education: